Becoming an Optician in Delaware

 As of now, there are no on-campus optician programs offered in Delaware.
 Many individuals opt instead for on-the-job training opportunities or online courses to obtain the training necessary to sit for the licensing exams.

-The Penn Foster Career School offers an online Optician Career Diploma Program that can be completed in just seven months.
+The Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in just seven months.
 While many places of employment do provide on-the-job training, having a diploma from Penn Foster will allow you to take licensing exams before seeking employment.

 Outlook and Salaries for Opticians in Delaware